symulation/UofA-PHIL366-F16/Resources/PracticeExam.md

 4. What are the main points of critical theory?
 Choose one social media looked at over the term and summarize the results of a critical theory analysis of that tool/app.

-5. What does Baudrillard mean when he argues that reciprocity is more important than reflexivity and who is he writing in response to?
+5. What does Baudrillard mean when he argues that reciprocity is more important than reversibility and who is he writing in response to?
 Provide an example to support the position of each theorist.

 6. What are the categories that rights are often divided amongst?
 Is the UN’s stance on Internet Access as a human right?
 Whether it is a right or not what are the properties that you expect this right to have